-Welcome and thank you for your interest in our exercise science program, and it's associated faculty and students.
+Welcome and thank you for your interest in our Exercise Science program.

-The exercise science major is designed to help students gain a comprehensive understanding of how and why the human body responds to a single bout or regular bouts of physical activity or exercise, through foundations in biomechanics, physiology, and psychology.
+The Exercise Science major is designed to help students gain a comprehensive understanding of how and why the human body responds to physical activity and exercise, through foundations in biomechanics, physiology, and psychology.

 Please browse all the related pages and links to find out more about the degree program and emphasis areas, and our excellent students and dedicated faculty.